steveblue/angular2-rollup/README.md

 * `$ ngr build prod --rollup`

-Trigger `ng build --prod` with the `--webpack` argument.
-Use native `ng` commands for further customization of the webpack build.
+Use native `ng` commands for webpack.

-* `$ ngr build prod --webpack`
+* `$ ng build --prod`

-To build an application and serve it locally:
+To build an application for production and serve it locally:

 * `$ ngr build prod --serve`

 ## Build Hooks

-There are hooks in the current build scripts where you can inject custom functionality.
+Hooks are points in the build where you can inject custom functionality.
 Each build has a `pre` and `post` hook.
 All hooks except `post` require that you return a `Promise`.
+There is also a `watch` hook for the development build that takes two parameters: `dist` and `src`.

 ```
-    buildHooks: {
+    hooks: {
         dev: {
             pre: () => {
                 return new Promise((res, rej) => {